 How to Obtain a Maine Sea Kayaking Guide License

-The State of Maine requires that all guides be licensed by the state.
+The State of Maine requires that all paid guides be licensed by the state.
 This involves a state administered testing process.
 Licensing and testing are handled by the Department of Inland Fisheries & Wildlife.
 The Sea Kayaking classification is one of 5 specialized classifications of guide licenses.
-Guide licenses are issued for a 3 year period.
+Effective January 1, 2019, guide licenses will be valid for five years instead of three years.
 The testing process for new applicants normally takes from 6 months to one year.

-To obtain a Sea Kayaking Guide License, you must file the Guide License Application with the state along with the $100 testing fee.
-All new applicants must be currently certified by the American Red Cross in standard first-aid or have completed of any standard first-aid course that meets the criteria established by rule of the commissioner.
+To obtain a Sea Kayaking Guide License, you must file the Guide License Application with the state along with the testing fee.
+All new applicants must be currently certified in standard first-aid or have completed a first-aid course that meets the criteria established by rule of the commissioner.

 More information on becoming a Maine Guide is available from the Department of Inland Fisheries & Wildlife.